 While SAMe is more rapid-acting than antidepressant drugs, it is completely devoid of prescription antidepressants' side effects like constipation, agitation, insomnia, and sexual dysfunction.
 SAMe may be useful as well in treating other illnesses currently treated with antidepressants such as panic disorder, agoraphobia, bulimia, chronic pain syndromes, post-traumatic stress disorder, attention deficit disorder, fibromyalgia, post partum blues, distress & anxiety from drug detoxification, and migraine headaches.

-5-HTP
+5-HTP and Depression

 5-HTP (5 Hydroxy LTryptophane), a metabolite of tryptophane is readily available and has approximately ten times the potency of L Tryptophane.
 This supplement provides the brain the raw material that it needs to manufacture serotonin whereas SSRI drugs like Prozac increase serotonin levels by blocking the re-uptake of serotonin.